Information & Policies

 - Recognise the need to take action to begin to repair the harm caused.

-- Follow up – The bully will, when deemed appropriate, be placed on Report which will be monitored by the Head of House/Year or Tutor.
-The progress being made whilst on report will be communicated regularly to all relevant parties, including Tutor, Head of House/Year and parents.
+- Follow up – The bully may, when deemed appropriate, be placed on report which will be monitored by the Head of Year or Tutor.
+The progress being made whilst on report will be communicated regularly to all relevant parties, including Tutor, Head of Year and parents.
 Where it is deemed necessary, progress is insufficient or additional reports have been received/logged of bullying by the bully, whilst on report.
 The Head of House/Year will arrange for a meeting with parents to discuss and plan additional interventions.
 Where a meeting is necessary due to insufficient progress whilst on report, additional higher level sanctions may be issued, once reports have been investigated.
 The information from the follow up will be passed/communicate/discussed with the Head of House/Year’s Line Manager.

-- Cyber-bullying - where technology has been used to perpetrate the bullying further specific sanctions may be used, for example internet access could be limited, restriction of bringing mobile phones to School, contact with service providers, reporting of criminal acts under the Protection of Harassment Act 1997, the Malicious Communications Act 1988 or the Criminal Justice and Public Order Act 1994, Defamation Act 2013.
+Where technology has been used to perpetrate the bullying, sanctions in line with the schools behaviour policy may be applied whether the cyber-bullying took place inside or outside of school.
+In addition, the school has the right to limit/disable a students internet access in school (for occasions when a school computer has been used to send emails of a bullying nature), restriction of bringing mobile phones to School, contact with service providers, reporting of criminal acts under the Protection of Harassment Act 1997, the Malicious Communications Act 1988 or the Criminal Justice and Public Order Act 1994, Defamation Act 2013.
+In addition, staff have the right to seize and confiscate mobile phones when it is apparent that bullying has taken place using a mobile phone device.

 The monitoring and review procedure for this policy is as follows: